Table of Contents

 Can I give my ISA to my husband?

 Spouses can pass on their ISA investments to you if they have passed away.
 You can also inherit their ISA allowance.
-For example, if your husband has passed away, along with your standard ISA allowance you can add a tax-free sum equal to the value of their ISA at the time of their death.
+For example, if your husband has passed away, along with your standard ISA allowance, you can add a tax-free sum equal to the value of your spouse’s ISA at the time of their death.

 What happens if you pay into two ISAs?

-You cannot make payments into two of the same type of ISA in the course of the same fiscal year.
-You must wait until the next tax year to contribute money to an ISA if you have two of the same type of ISAs.
-If you have multiple types of ISAs and you are looking to consolidate, think about making a combine ISA transfer.
+If you have multiple types of ISAs and you are looking to consolidate, think about making an ISA transfer.
 When you transfer your ISAs, it’s an excellent method to manage your money and accounts if you have accounts from prior tax years.
 When consolidating your ISA accounts, keep the FSCS limit of £85,000 in mind.

 Can a husband and wife have an ISA each?

-Can married couples have a joint ISA?
-No, each spouse must have their own ISA accounts.
-In order to be able to open an ISA, you must be a resident of the UK or, if you do not reside in the UK, Crown servant (such as in the diplomatic or overseas civil service) or their spouse or civil partner.
-Since it is not possible to open an ISA under a joint name, you and your spouse will need to open separate ISAs.
-This doesn’t stop you, however, from making contributions also to your spouse’s ISAs, as long as you don’t exceed the annual allowance.
+Can you have a joint ISA as a married couple?
+No, each spouse must have their own ISA account.
+In order to be able to open an ISA, you must be a resident of the UK or, if you do not reside in the UK, a Crown servant (such as in the diplomatic or overseas civil service) or their spouse or civil partner.
+Since opening an ISA under a joint name is impossible, you and your spouse will need to open separate ISAs.
+However, this also doesn’t stop you from making contributions to your spouse’s ISAs as long as you don’t exceed the annual allowance.

 Can I give my wife money to put in an ISA?

-Not only can you pay into each others’ ISAs, but doing so is smart financial planning!
+Not only can you pay into each other’s ISAs, but doing so is smart financial planning since you cannot have a joint stocks and shares ISA or joint cash ISA.
 If you’re married or in a civil partnership, you should take your spouse’s ISA allowance into account in addition to your own.
-Each adult gets an annual ISA allowance, and viewing your allowance and your spouse’s allowance together can help you plan your finances in a more tax efficient way.
+Each adult gets an annual ISA allowance, and viewing your allowance and your spouse’s allowance together can help you plan your finances more tax-efficiently.

 For example, let’s say that you have a Stocks and Shares ISA, but you’ve reached your allowance in terms of the capital gains you can make from your investments.
 While you can’t open a joint stocks and shares ISA, for the investments you have that fall outside of your ISA allowance, you could do what is called a “Bed and Spouse and ISA”, in which you sell the investments and rebuy them under your spouse’s name, who then invests them in an ISA where they won’t be subject to future income or capital gains taxes.